HTTPArchive/almanac.httparchive.org/src/content/en/2022/privacy.md

   caption="Websites with IAB.",
   description="Bar chart showing the most common IAB frameworks.
-Overall, IAB was found on 4.6% of desktop and 4.4% of mobile sites respectively, the IAB USP was found on 3.5% desktop and 3.4% mobile sites, IAB TCF was found on 2.2% desktop and 1.9% mobile sites, of which 2.1% and 1.8% respectively were for version 2, and 0.4% and 0.3% respectively were for version 1.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRSnqWDZQ07x6NdnIix7JOfg5DqGcoTrrpwaKavCIvNFkIANncyMxahKaTYjLka3rsrcBmrRIURpnPo/pubchart?oid=1149211507&format=interactive", height="412", sheets_gid="772029978", sql_file="number_of_websites_with_iab.sql"
+Overall, IAB was found on 4.6% of desktop and 4.4% of mobile sites respectively, the IAB USP was found on 3.5% desktop and 3.4% mobile sites, IAB TCF was found on 2.2% desktop and 1.9% mobile sites, of which 2.1% and 1.8% respectively were for version 2, and 0.4% and 0.3% respectively were for version 1.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRSnqWDZQ07x6NdnIix7JOfg5DqGcoTrrpwaKavCIvNFkIANncyMxahKaTYjLka3rsrcBmrRIURpnPo/pubchart?oid=1149211507&format=interactive", sheets_gid="772029978", sql_file="number_of_websites_with_iab.sql"
   )
 }}

-{# TODO - this doesn't align with the graph #}
-We record that 4.6% of websites use any USP and while 2.2% of websites use IAB.
+We record that 4.6% of desktops websites use any IAB, with 3.5% using USP and 2.2% using IAB.
 Thus, we have recorded an increase for both specifications since last year.
 We would like to note here that our measurement is USA-based, so according to TCF, no consent banner is required for non-EU visits.
 So this can be the reason why we identify more websites with USP.

 {{ figure_markup(
   image="iab-tcfv2-prevalence.png",
   caption="Top CMPs for IAB TCF v2.",
   description="Bar chart showing the most common CMP providers for IAB TCF version 2.
-Quantcast International Limited was the CMP provider on 0.37% desktop and 0.33% mobile sites, Google LLC on 0.34% and 0.29%, Didomi on 0.31% and 0.26%, 1020, Inc. dba Placecast and Ericsson Emodo on 0.23% and 0.17%, iubenda on 0.10% and 0.10%, Sourcepoint Technologies, Inc. on 0.07% and 0.07%, and finally SIRDATA on 0.06% and 0.07% sites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRSnqWDZQ07x6NdnIix7JOfg5DqGcoTrrpwaKavCIvNFkIANncyMxahKaTYjLka3rsrcBmrRIURpnPo/pubchart?oid=1405483323&format=interactive", height="412", sheets_gid="1374296424", sql_file="most_common_cmps_for_iab_tcf_v2.sql"
+Quantcast International Limited was the CMP provider on 0.37% desktop and 0.33% mobile sites, Google LLC on 0.34% and 0.29%, Didomi on 0.31% and 0.26%, 1020, Inc. dba Placecast and Ericsson Emodo on 0.23% and 0.17%, iubenda on 0.10% and 0.10%, Sourcepoint Technologies, Inc. on 0.07% and 0.07%, and finally SIRDATA on 0.06% and 0.07% sites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRSnqWDZQ07x6NdnIix7JOfg5DqGcoTrrpwaKavCIvNFkIANncyMxahKaTYjLka3rsrcBmrRIURpnPo/pubchart?oid=1405483323&format=interactive", sheets_gid="1374296424", sql_file="most_common_cmps_for_iab_tcf_v2.sql", width="600", height="459"
   )
 }}